Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• Dried extract in capsules, tablets and capsules
+• Dried extract of both drugs in capsules, tablets and coated tablets

 • Aqueous extract in drops